flutter/website/src/platform-integration/web/install-web/install-web-from-linux-desktop.md

 ---
 title: Add web DevTools to Flutter from Linux start
 description: Configure your system to develop Flutter web apps on Linux.
-short-title: When you started with Linux desktop
+short-title: Starting from Linux desktop
 ---

 To add web as a Flutter app target for Linux desktop, follow this procedure.

-## Configure web development tools
+## Configure Chrome as the web DevTools tools

 {% include docs/install/reqs/add-web.md devos='Linux' %}